etiennestuder/gradle-plugindev-plugin/README.md

 version = '0.0.1.DEV'
 ```

-## Configure gradle-plugindev plugin
+## Configure plugindev plugin

-Configure the gradle-plugindev plugin through the `plugindev` configuration block.
+Configure the plugindev plugin through the `plugindev` configuration block.

 ### When building and uploading a new plugin

-Provide the minimum set of configuration properties and let the plugindev-plugin derive
+Provide the minimum set of configuration properties and let the plugindev plugin derive
 the values for the remaining attributes.
 This will also ensure the highest degree of
 consistency.
 The complete set of configuration properties is shown and explained further down.